-Do you need to do a tightness test on a boiler for a yearly service?
+Do you need to do a tightness test on a customer's boiler for yearly servicing?

-Use these links to navigate to more details about gas tightness testing for boilers and pipes, as regulated by industry standards IGE/UP/1:2003 with 2004 amendments & IGE/UP/1A: 2003.
+Below, you can use the links in the contents to navigate and find out more details about gas tightness testing for boilers and pipes, as regulated by industry standards IGE/UP/1:2003 with 2004 amendments & IGE/UP/1A: 2003.

 First, it's important to note that a gas tightness test should only be carried out by highly trained, qualified industrial and commercial gas engineers, to ensure that it's done to the highest industry standards.